storeon/vue/README.md

 }
 ```

-We can also pass a string array to `mapState` when the name of a mapped computed property is the same as a state sub tree name.
+We can also pass a string array to `mapState` when the name of a mapped computed property is the same as a state sub-tree name.

 ```js
 import { mapState } from '@storeon/vue/helpers'